juglab/featureforest/docs/widgets.md

 # Plugin Widgets

-This plugin provides four widgets, one for extracting the SAM embeddings, and three widgets for segmentations using different methods.
+This plugin provides four widgets: one for extracting the SAM embeddings and three for segmentation using different methods.

 ## SAM Embeddings Extractor Widgets
 SAM embeddings will be used for running prediction in two other widgets: **SAM-RF Widget**, and **SAM Prompt Segmentation Widget**.
-Therefore, we provided a widget to extract embeddings of the loaded input stack, and to save them on disk in the *HDF5* format.
+Therefore, we provided a widget to extract embeddings of the loaded input stack and save them on disk in the *HDF5* format.

 ![extractor widget](images/extractor_widget.png)